davidsonfellipe/awesome-wpo/README.md

 * [Matcha](https://github.com/logicalparadox/matcha) - Matcha allow you to design experiments that will measure the performance of your code.
 It is recommended that each bench focus on a specific point of impact in your application.
 * [timing.js](https://github.com/addyosmani/timing.js) - Timing.js is a small set of helpers for working with the Navigation Timing API to identify where your application is spending its time.
 Useful as a standalone script, DevTools Snippet or bookmarklet.

+## CSS Benchmark

+* [css-perf](https://github.com/mdo/css-perf) - Completely unscientific way of testing CSS performance.
+Most of these tests will revolve around methodologies and techniques for determining effective CSS architecture.
+Put another way, I want to know what works best given a particular comparison of CSS strategies.

 ## Metrics Monitor